 The ground sits 7.6km north-west of the centre of Turin and is accessible by road from three directions.
 Taking two years to build, its trademark features are the close proximity of the stands in relation to the pitch, and two pairs of concrete masts forming triangular shapes at opposite ends outside the stadium.
 It hosted the 2014 Europa League Final.

-As of July 2017, the name was changed from Juventus Stadium to Allianz Stadium.
+As of July 2017, the name was changed from Juventus Stadium to Allianz Stadium, though it still goes by its former name for UEFA events.